 We can never know everything, not even half of the truth about our experience on Earth, at least not ‘for sure’.
 We can never confirm certain things about the universe, the world, or ourselves, but some things we can know internally.

 Our purpose is a part of our truth that we carry into this life, maybe even into the other one.
-One thing is for sure: we will never live a greater life than a life aligned with our purpose.
+But one thing is for sure: we will never live a greater life than a life aligned with our purpose.

 I truly hope this little piece of my Ikigai helped you discover yours.
 Do not be afraid of anything; you have all the support you need to follow it; just believe that you do.